mgold95/mgold95.github.io/_posts/2016-11-13-trump-tax-calculator.md

 date:   2016-11-13 21:25:00 -0500
 ---

-Like it or not, Donald Trump is going to be our next president.
+Donald Trump is going to be our next president.
 One thing Trump promised all along was tax simplification and cuts for the middle class.
 Earlier today, [the good folks at NPR outlined the details of Donald Trump's tax plan](http://www.npr.org/2016/11/13/501739277/who-benefits-from-donald-trumps-tax-plan){:target="_blank"}.

 My first response of course was to find out how it might affect me.
-After doing the math, I was surprised to learn that I'll likely be paying about the same amount of taxes under Trump's plan.
-Basically, Trump wants to reduce the number of tax brackets from seven down to three.
+After doing the math,
+I was surprised to learn that the difference isn't all that significant for me.
+Basically, Trump wants to
+reduce the number of tax brackets from seven down to three.
 The top bracket will be taxed at 33% versus 40%.
 Under Trump's plan, most people will likely end up with an effective tax rate that's a percent or two lower,